PraStar123/convinAssingment/README.md

 ![](temp/delete.png)

 ## Encryption and REST
 The encryption used is Fernet from djnago-cryptography package.
 This encryption in the following images has been shown through the Django rest framework api.
 An example of uploading a file via POST and viewign all the files via GET method is also shown.
+The notification for this is returned with the standard HTTP response statuses.
 ![](temp/thirdApi.png)
 ![](temp/thirdAddedApi.png)